The Grammar of Legal English

 If you ask a lawyer for the reason for including nouns instead of verbs, writing in the passive voice or using Latin phrases then they will say that it for the avoidance of any doubt, but many people believe that this is disingenuous because if your command of English is good enough, you should be able to write a watertight document without the need for archaic terms.

 The Plain English Campaign and Legal English UK have been attempting to encourage lawyers to 'tidy up' their use of these terms.
-Personally, I doubt that this will happen as these phrases have been used for many hundreds of years and are ingrained in the legal lexicon.
-It will be difficult to change so many years of habit.
+Many experts doubt that this will happen as these phrases have been used for many hundreds of years and are ingrained in the legal lexicon.
+It will be difficult to change many years of habit.